 To link entries with each other, select one of them, navigate to “Linked entries” and open the editor view.
 You can search for entries or view recently edited entries.
 Check the entries you wish to link with the entry that is currently open.
 Confirm your selection by clicking “Save” at the end of the list.

 To see the linked entries, expand the “Linked entries” menu by clicking the arrow on the right-hand side.

-To tag an entry, navigate to the “Linked entries” section in the entry itself (third tab, “Tags”).
-Check or uncheck existing tags to select or deselect them or add new tags.
+To tag an entry, navigate to the “Structure” section in the entry itself (second tab, “Hashtags”).
+Check or uncheck existing hashtags to select or deselect them or add new hashtags.
 Save your changes.

-When you navigate to a rubric or the homepage of your workspace, a list of tags will be displayed on the right side.
-You can use it to access individual entries and, if available, other entries carrying the same tag.
+When you navigate to a rubric or the homepage of your workspace, a list of hashtags will be displayed on the right side.
+You can use it to access individual entries and, if available, other entries carrying the same hashtag.

 How can I copy an entry to another workspace?